xpmatteo/tddforandroid/manuscript/250-presenter-first.md

 ## Mock objects

 Quick, what are mock objects good for?
 If you answered "for isolating dependencies" then Bzzzzzzt!
 You got it wrong!
+Or at least, it's not all there is to it.

-The real reason why mocks are useful is that they help us developing *protocols*, that is a set of messages that an object must understand in order to fulfill a *role* in an object-oriented system.
+The real reason why mocks are useful is that they help us *discover interfaces*, that is, a set of messages that an object must understand in order to fulfill a *role* in an object-oriented system.

 <!-- Some objects have responsibilities for *knowing* things.
 For instance, a Point object might be responsible for knowing its cartesian coordinates, and it might be a reasonable implementation to give this object "getter" methods so that we can know where in the plane is this Point.